The numbers all looked good for Facebook when it reported its latest set of financial figures on Wednesday. But its stock value went south.

 Significantly, and in line with the company’s long-term strategy to nudge users from desktop to handsets, users hitting the site on mobile devices on a daily basis hit 1.09 billion, up 22 percent year-on-year.

 Facebook’s Q3 performance was clearly strong, but David Wehner, the company’s chief financial officer, dampened investor expectations for 2017 with a message that sent its stock value tumbling by around 6 percent.
 In Wednesday’s earnings call, Wehner warned that ad load would play “a less significant factor driving revenue growth after mid-2017.”
-In other words, Facebook feels it’s close to the limit of how many ads it can show users without stirring up a negative reaction.
+In other words,

 Another factor set to weigh on investors’ minds is the company’s plan to increase spending over the next 12 months, with Wehner describing 2017 as “an aggressive investment year” that’ll see an increase employee numbers and the construction of more data centers.